 - Resident Labour Market Test (RLMT) is not required

-- You can be sponsored as a New Entrant with a lower salary threshold than that for an experienced worker
+- You can be sponsored as a New Entrant with a lower salary threshold as compared to an experienced worker

-If you have studied in the UK and return home with a British degree and possibly, work experience in the UK, chances are you may be employed by an overseas business to set up their registered subsidiary in the UK.
-In this case, you will be considering the sole representative visa.
+If you have studied in the UK and return home with a British degree and possibly, work experience in the UK, chances are you may be employed by an overseas business and seconded to set up their registered subsidiary in the UK.
+In this case, you will consider applying for the sole representative visa.

-You will be entitled to bring your family (partner and children) with you.
+As the representative of an overseas business, you will be entitled to bring over your family (partner and children).
 The visa will be initially granted for three years and then extended for a further two years.
 You can settle in the UK after five years in this immigration category.

 Tier 5 – Temporary worker